Maybach 57 and 62: 2013 cessation

 With poor sales expectations and heavy impact of 2008 financial crises, Daimler AG undertook a review of the whole Maybach division.
 This included talks with Aston Martin to engineer and style the next generation of Maybach models along with the next generation of Lagonda models.

 However, on 25 November 2011, Daimler announced that sales of all Maybach models and the brand would cease in 2013.
 Before the announcement, only 3000 Maybach vehicles had been sold, with estimated loss of €330,000 for each car sold.
+While it was originally planned to produce it into mid-2013, very slow sales convinced Daimler to pull the plug earlier and the last car left the Sindelfingen production line on 17 December 2012.
+Other sources claim that production ceased in February 2013.
+A special 62 S Landaulet model was still being completed by January 2013 on a singular stand while the production line was being dismantled.

 The line was replaced by Mercedes-Benz S-Class Pullman models.
-An executive told a Frankfurt newspaper that: "(Daimler) came to the conclusion that the sales chances for the Mercedes brand were better than that of Maybach."
+An executive told a Frankfurt newspaper that Daimler "came to the conclusion that the sales chances for the Mercedes brand were better than that of Maybach."

 One suggestion for Maybach's struggles was that parent Daimler had failed to differentiate it from its Mercedes-Benz brand.
 While all three ultra-luxury brands share platforms and engines with other luxury brands from their parent auto company, Maybachs are built alongside the Mercedes-Benz S-Class flagship sedan, whereas Rolls-Royce and Bentley are assembled in England (separate from the rest of BMW and Volkswagen Group's production plants), and thus are regarded as being more "exclusive".
 Furthermore, the Maybach's pedigree was virtually unknown outside Germany, unlike its British rivals which have long enjoyed renown worldwide; indeed the 2006 Rolls-Royce Phantom's interior evokes memories of a 1930s car, while the Maybach 57S's inside makes no reference to its brand's history.

 In October 2013, Top Gear magazine placed the Maybach 57 and 62 on its list of "The 13 worst cars of the last 20 years", commenting that "Mercedes-Benz decided to reactivate a brand that nobody under the age of 90 outside Stuttgart remembered, slathering an ersatz reject Hyundai luxury body over an ageing S-Class platform and hoping that various oligarchs, rap stars and Paris Hilton wouldn't notice that it was actually an elaborate con.
 They didn't.
 But we did.
 The 57S version finally gave the hapless guy up front something to do other than stirring up revolutionary resentment towards his boss, but by the time the Landaulet appeared, the game was up, and Mercedes iced the brand in favour of six different versions of the new S-Class.
 Smart move.
 Rolls-Royce, meanwhile, is on course for a record year in 2013."

-In 2009 a 2004 Maybach 62 reached 999,999 kilometres, and continued providing service thereafter.
+In 2009, a 2004 Maybach 62 in Germany reached 999,999 kilometres with its original owner.